 We focus on the convergence property for $L_y \rightarrow \infty $.
 We begin with the lower boundary state (denoted as $\ket{\psi_{\text{init}}}$).
 Contracting one layer of bulk tensors is equivalent to implementing an iMPO, which we label as $\hat{H}$, on the iMPS.
-In each iterative step, we contract the boundary tensors with one layer of bulk tensors and truncate it to a finite bond dimension $\chi$.
-The resulting iMPS after implementing $L_y\rightarrow \infty$ layers of iMPO is denoted as the fixed-point iMPS $\ket{\psi_{\text{fixed}}}\propto \lim_{L_y\rightarrow \infty}\hat{H}^{L_y}\ket{\psi_{\text{init}}}$ shown in Fig.~\ref{Fig: settings}(c), which should be the eigenstate of $\hat{H}$ with the largest eigenvalue in magnitude.
-Therefore, we can also adopt the variational uniform matrix product state (VUMPS) method~\cite{Zauner2018, Vanderstraeten2019} to directly find the fixed-point iMPS $\ket{\psi_{\text{fixed}}}$ of $\hat{H}$.
+In each iterative step, we contract the boundary tensors with one layer of bulk tensors and truncate them to a finite bond dimension $\chi$.
+The resulting iMPS after implementing $L_y\rightarrow \infty$ layers of iMPO is denoted as the fixed-point iMPS $\ket{\psi_{\text{fixed}}}\propto \lim_{L_y\rightarrow \infty}\hat{H}^{L_y}\ket{\psi_{\text{init}}}$ shown in Fig.~\ref{Fig: settings}(c), which should be the eigenstate of $\hat{H}$ with the largest magnitude eigenvalue.
+Therefore, we can also adopt the variational uniform matrix product state (VUMPS) method~\cite{Zauner2018, Vanderstraeten2019} to directly find the fixed point iMPS $\ket{\psi_{\text{fixed}}}$ of $\hat{H}$.
 These two methods can produce consistent results in all the following numerical experiments.

 After that, $\ket{\psi_{\text{fixed}}}$ is contracted with the upper boundary.
-Such a contraction is equivalent to an iMPO with $D = 2$ applying a map from virtual indices to physical indices, i.e., $\ket{\psi_{\text{final}}}=\hat{O}\ket{\psi_{\text{fixed}}}$, as shown in Fig.~\ref{Fig: settings}(d).
+This contraction is equivalent to an iMPO with $D = 2$ applying a map from virtual indices to physical indices, i.e., $\ket{\psi_{\text{final}}}=\hat{O}\ket{\psi_{\text{fixed}}}$, as shown in Fig.~\ref{Fig: settings}(d).
 It can be explicitly derived from the boundary PEPS that $\hat{O} = \prod_{i}{\text{CZ}_{i,i+1}}$.
 In other words, $\hat{O}$ is just the product of local unitary (LU) transformations, i.e., $\ket{\psi_{\rm final}}\stackrel{\rm LU}{\sim}\ket{\psi_{\rm fixed}}$.
-It does not affect the global entanglement structure, i.e., entanglement robust against renormalization group (RG) flow defined by generalized local unitary (gLU) transformation~\cite{Chen2010, Chen2011, Zeng2019}.
+It does not affect the global entanglement structure, i.e., entanglement robust against renormalization group (RG) flow defined by a generalized local unitary (gLU) transformation~\cite{Chen2010, Chen2011, Zeng2019}.
 In this sense, the global entanglement property of the final (upper) boundary iMPS is completely determined and characterized by the bulk tensors.